Sensirion/embedded-i2c-sf06-lf/README.md

 use the code with another product you need to change the used I2C address in the call init_driver(ADDRESS) in `./sf06_lf_i2c_example_usage`.
 The list of supported I2C-addresses is found in the header `sf06_lf_i2c.h`.

-with the default address 0x08.
-In case you would like to use a different one you will need to change the I2C address in `./sf06_lf_i2c_example_usage` You find the list of supported I2C-addresses in the header `sf06_lf_i2c.h`.

 Now we are ready to compile and run the example usage for your sensor.